sharayu1234/Human-Activity-Recognition/README.md

 # Human Activity Recognition

 #### The objective of the project is to extract Time Series Features for Human Activity Monitoring along with visualizing the plots for different activities and body parts for 15 individuals.
+(Created in November 2022)
 * **Task 1:**
   * Applying HVG(Horizontal Visibility Graph) and NVG(Natural Visibility Graph) to compute average degree, network diameter, and average path length.
   * Tabulating all the data for different subjects (1-15) and axes for Head and Chest.